William Kisaalita

-William Ssempa Kisaalita (Born December 15, 1953 in Kampala, Uganda) is a Chemical Engineer and Professor of Engineering at the University of Georgia.
+William Ssempa Kisaalita (born December 15, 1953, in Kampala, Uganda) is a chemical engineer and professor of engineering at the University of Georgia.

 Biography

 Kisaalita was born in Kampala, Uganda.
-He completed his bachelors of science degree in mechanical engineering at Makerere University in Kampala, Uganda.
+He completed his Bachelor of Science degree in mechanical engineering at Makerere University in Kampala, Uganda.
 He obtained his Ph.D. in chemical engineering in 1987 from the University of British Columbia, Vancouver, B.C., Canada.
 He joined the University of Georgia as a professor in 1991.

-Professional Work
+Professional work

 Kisaalita's primary research area has been in the application of 3D cell cultures in pre-clinical drug discovery.
 He authored a graduate textbook in this area titled 3D Cell-Based Biosensors in Drug Discovery Programs.
 His secondary line of research is in biogas-powered cooling of milk and other perishables in low-resource settings with no access to electricity.
 His research areas include the following: